LOCUS SF FOUNDATION

 About the Locus Collection

 The Locus Collection (the Charles N. Brown Memorial Collection) includes an impressive array of genre holdings, over 30,000 volumes comprising roughly 20,000 book titles and 10,000 periodical titles, including many rare and first editions and extensive runs of pulp magazines.
 The collection also includes historic ephemera, fanzines, photographs, correspondence, manuscripts, and artwork.
+The collection is now housed at Duke University.

 Brown’s photo and ephemera collection is a historically significant archive of photographs from his over five decades of involvement in the science fiction and fantasy fields.
 The photo archive, amounting to roughly 35 linear feet materials, is currently housed in office-style file cabinets and contains records of approximately 4,000 individuals, including photos of virtually every author of note in the science fiction and fantasy field for the last 60 years; significant materials on notable authors such as Isaac Asimov, Octavia E. Butler, Robert Heinlein, Frank Herbert, Ursula K. Le Guin, Anne McCaffrey; and photos and letters from editors, publishers, book agents, and convention organizers.
+The ephemera and letters are currently housed at Duke.

 LSFF is currently seeking funding for multiple projects, including a massive preservation and digitization project with Brown’s photo and ephemera collection.
 For more information see the Collections page.